senicar/enhanced-middle-click/readme.md

 ### Toggle tab position

 When *position* number is bigger than the number of all tabs in current tab group (visible tabs) it will toggle the last tab.
-Other wise it will jump to the tab at specified position.
+Otherwise it will jump to the tab at specified position.
 Usually this number is used to quickly toggle pined tabs.